scottjarvie/hive-mcp-server/README.md

 - `get_posts_by_user` - Fetch posts from a specific user or their feed
 - `get_account_history` - Get transaction history for an account
 - `vote_on_post` - Vote on Hive content (requires authentication)
+- `create_post` - Create new blog posts on the Hive blockchain
+- `create_comment` - Comment on existing posts or reply to comments
+- `send_token` - Send HIVE or HBD cryptocurrency to other accounts
+- `sign_message` - Sign a message using a Hive private key
+- `verify_signature` - Verify a message signature against a Hive public key

 ## Installation